 Finally we model benefit non take-up by assuming that very small sums are not claimed.
-Based on actual receipt data, we have set the threshold at 150 EEK for 2005 (200 EEK for 2006-08) and 10% of the current income.
+Based on actual receipt data, we have set the threshold at 200 EEK since 2006 and 10% of the current income.
 By current income we consider all income components (except the benefit itself) net of the withholding income tax.
 It also excludes self-employed social insurance contributions.